 The Company continually monitors customer payments and maintains a reserve for estimated losses resulting from its customers' inability to make required payments.
 In determining the reserve, the Company evaluates the collectability of its accounts receivable based upon a variety of factors.
 In cases where the Company becomes aware of circumstances that may impair a specific customer's ability to meet its financial obligations, the Company records a specific allowance against amounts due.
 For all other customers, the Company recognizes allowances for doubtful accounts based on its historical write-off experience in conjunction with the length of time the receivables are past due, customer creditworthiness, geographic risk and the current business environment.
 Actual future losses from uncollectible accounts may differ from the Company's estimates.
-The Company's allowance for doubtful accounts as of June 30, 2022 and December 31, 2021 was \$499,861 and \$421,736, respectively.
+The Company's allowance did not record an allowance for doubtful accounts as of March 31, 2023 and December 31, 2022.